 The bottom line is vaccines work.
-They’re rigorously tested and shown to demonstrate safety and efficacy before being used on the public, says Dr. McCready, and they’re one of our first lines of defence against illness.
+They are rigorously tested and shown to demonstrate safety and efficacy before being used on the public, Janine says, and they are one of our first lines of defence against illness.

-In this, getting the flu vaccine is akin to public health and infection prevent and control (IPAC) guidelines like physical distancing, hand washing and mask wearing.
+In this, getting the flu vaccine is similar to following public health guidelines like physical distancing, wearing a mask and washing your hands.

-“These are all tools in our toolkit in the fight against COVID-19,” says Dr. McCready.
+“These are all tools in our toolkit in the fight against the flu, COVID-19 and other viruses,” Janine says.
 “They help keep people healthy.”

 Even if you personally think getting the flu vaccine won’t benefit you, think of the people around you.
-This includes at-risk populations like pregnant women, children, the elderly and individuals with pre-existing health conditions that may prevent them from receiving the flu vaccine.
+This includes pregnant people, the elderly, children under five years old and individuals who are immunocompromised.

-“Vaccines protect people on an individual level, but they also help protect vulnerable people around you,” says Dr. McCready.
-“So, by not getting the flu vaccine, you’re not only putting yourself at risk, you’re putting these groups at risk, too.”
+“Vaccines protect people on an individual level, but they also help protect vulnerable people around you,” Janine says.
+“So, by not getting the flu vaccine – or the COVID-19 vaccine, for that matter – you’re not only putting yourself at risk, you’re putting these groups at risk, too.”

 The flu vaccine is free and available to everyone six months and older in Ontario.
 See a list of locations in East Toronto where you can get the flu vaccine.